lisasea/Project-6/README.md

     Site built using Static Node.js and Express

 Initialized project
-  Used command line to navigate to project, and ran the npm init command to set up package.json file Added dependencies
+  Use command line to navigate to project, and ran the npm init command to set up package.json file Added dependencies
   Express and Pug installed via the command line Created .gitignore file